containers/containertoolbx.org/goals.md

 - Decouple development environments and troubleshooting tools from the host OS.

+- Fit for use as a default command line shell.

   - Reduce the cognitive overhead of using [OCI](https://opencontainers.org/) containers.

-One shouldn't have to debug why the SSH agent or graphical apps aren’t working.
+  - One shouldn't have to debug why the SSH agent or graphical apps aren’t working.

 - Support for multiple [distributions](/distros):